manikumarreddyu/AgroTech-AI/CODE_OF_CONDUCT.md

-# Style Share Project Code of Conduct
+# AgroTech AI Project Code of Conduct

-Style Share is dedicated to providing a positive, respectful, and inclusive environment for all contributors and users.
+AgroTech AI  is dedicated to providing a positive, respectful, and inclusive environment for all contributors and users.
 We have established this Code of Conduct to outline our expectations for behavior within our community.
 This code applies to all interactions within the project, including discussions, contributions, and events.

 ## Our Values